ths-community/podman/README.md

 If anything goes wrong check the logfile messages to identify the root cause.

-*After* the logfiles had been evaluated - or if everything went just well - you can stop the pod for proper cleanup by
+*After* the logfiles had been evaluated and all issues fixed - or if everything went just well - you can stop the pod for proper cleanup by

 `podman play kube ~/.config/gicsonly.yaml --down`

+**autostart at boot**

 to start 'gics' automatically at boottime enter the following command